pragmatic-data/pragmatic-data-platform/QUICK_START.md

 1. **A Layered Architecture:** Strict separation of concerns between data ingestion, storage, business logic, and data delivery.

 2. **A Resilient Storage Layer:** All platform state (current and historical) is managed in the Storage layer.
 This layer absorbs upstream changes, minimizing rework in downstream models.
-The `STG >> HIST >> VER` model pattern is a cornerstone of this layer's resilience.
+The `STG >> HIST >> VER` model pattern is the cornerstone of this layer's resilience.

 3. **Pattern & Configuration-Driven Development:** reliance on logical and code patterns powered by macros and YAML configuration to define transformations, eliminating boilerplate SQL, reducing cognitive load and enforcing consistency.